CGAL/cgal/Straight_skeleton_3/StraightSkel/README.md

  S t r a i g h t S k e l
 =========================

+-!!- OBSOLETE: USE THE CODE IN /include, /examples, AND /test -!!-

 Implementation of Straight Skeleton and Mesh Offsetting in 3-dimensional space.

  Requirements